10 Reasons Why Teacher Performance Pay Is Ineffective

 - Most businesses choose their clients based in great part on their prospective clients’ ability to keep their end of the contract.
 If the client doesn’t deliver, the contract isn’t renewed.
 In schools, we are committed to serving every student who walks through our front door, regardless of their past or present levels of academic achievement.

-6. Pay for Performance Pressures Teachers to Teach to the Test
+6. Performance Pay Pressures Teachers to Teach to the Test

 Pay for performance pressures teachers to teach to the test rather than provide students with a more holistic education.